NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Energy Robe of Cold.md

 * * *

 **Effect** You speak a command word, and the embroidered threads in the robe glow vividly.
-You gain the effects of [[Spells/Water Walk|Water Walk]] for 1 minute, as you momentarily flash freeze the surface of water as you walk across it.
+You gain the effects of [[Water Walk|Water Walk]] for 1 minute, as you momentarily flash freeze the surface of water as you walk across it.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*